saduf/fcnd-estimation-cpp/README.md

 ### 3. Implement all of the elements of the prediction step for the estimator.
 The prediction step should include the state update element (PredictState() function), a correct calculation of the Rgb prime matrix, and a proper update of the state covariance.
 The acceleration should be accounted for as a command in the calculation of gPrime.
 The covariance update should follow the classic EKF update equation.

-From [1] Algoritm 2, the predition function has the following form:
+From [1] Algorithm 2, the prediction function has the following form:

 <p align="center"><img src ="./misc/function_predict.gif" /></p>